Harish-Patill/C_Practice/README.md

 ## How to Run

-Make sure you have GCC installed:
+Installed GCC Compiler:

 ```bash
 gcc --version
 ```

-To compile and run any `.c` file:
+Save the file with `.c` extension and:

 ```bash
 gcc filename.c -o output